 The Beau Hill Story

-These are the words used by scores of artists that have worked with Beau Hill in the course of a remarkable career that spans over two decades.
+These are the words used by scores of artists that have worked with Beau Hill in the course of a remarkable career that spans over three decades.

 In his lifetime of notable achievements in the entertainment business, Beau Hill’s experience ranges from recording artist, to record production, with sales approaching 50 million units, to artist management and record company executive, as one of the founding partners of Interscope Records.
 He has co-written hit singles, fronted his own band, and worked with legends on both sides of the studio glass.